AvaloniaUI/Live.Avalonia/README.md

-# Live Avalonia
+# Live.Avalonia

 `Live.Avalonia` is an experimental project which intends to have the hot reloading feature working in Avalonia-based multiplatform projects.
 The core idea of this project was originally proposed by [@Pix2d](https://twitter.com/pix2d) during a discussion in Avalonia Telegram chat.
-In `Live.Avalonia`, we rely on `dotnet watch build` .NET Core facility for rebuilding an Avalonia project from sources when any of the source files change, and to re-embed the updated controls into a simple `Window`.
+In `Live.Avalonia`, we rely on `dotnet watch build` .NET Core facility to rebuild an Avalonia project from sources when any of the source files change.
+Then, we re-embed the updated controls into a simple Avalonia `Window`.

-`Live.Avalonia` could possibly save you a lot of time spent clicking 'Build & Run' in your IDE, or typing `dotnet run` in console.
+`Live.Avalonia` could possibly save you a lot of time spent clicking 'Build & Run' in your IDE, or typing `dotnet run` in the console.
 Worth noting, that `Live.Avalonia` doesn't require you to install any particular IDE tooling™ — you can edit files even in [Vim](https://github.com/vim/vim), and the app will hot reload 🔥

 <img src="./Live.Avalonia.gif" width="600" />